The Technology M&A Review: Russia

 iii Acquisition agreement terms

-The form of consideration used most often in Russian technology M&A deals is cash, although other forms may be used (e.g., shares in publicly traded companies, a combination of stock and cash: the acquisition of Streetbee by BeMyEye, mentioned above, was structured as a share swap; in return for their stake in Streetbee, its owners received a 20 per cent stake in BeMyEye).
+The form of consideration used most often in Russian technology M&A deals is cash, although other forms may be used (e.g., shares in other companies, a combination of stock and cash: the aforementioned merger of Doc+ and Doktor Ryadom was a non-cash deal as a result of which Doc+ merged into Doktor Ryadom and the shareholders of Doc+ received shares in the merged company).
 It is important to carefully consider if the use of non-cash consideration may lead to negative tax consequences.

 As in other M&A deals, purchase price adjustment mechanisms are sometimes used in technology M&A deals.
 However, in technology startups the potential and uniqueness of the product and market growth perspectives, as well as the input of founders and key employees, may have much more weight in the assessment of a deal's value than historic financial performance.
-Pre and post-completion covenants, including regarding the reorganisation of an existing business, are entering into various software and other IP licensing and strategic cooperation agreements, and are often used to ensure that a business lives up to its valuation and the price paid.
+Pre- and post-completion covenants, including regarding the reorganisation of an existing business and entering into various software and other IP licensing and strategic cooperation agreements, are often used to ensure that a business lives up to its valuation and the price paid.

 It is customary to agree upon various risk allocation mechanisms, including R&W and indemnities.
 Apart from customary R&W, in technology M&A deals, specific detailed R&W are often provided with respect to a company's IP (particularly, title to IP, validity and enforceability of licences, and no infringement and no third-party claims), cybersecurity and compliance with industry-specific regulatory requirements, such as personal data protection.